Abdulkadir98/mws-restaurant-stage-1/README.md

 #### Progressive Web App principles

-Added service worker to make to cache all assets and the make the website offline-enabled.
+Added service worker to cache all assets and to make the website offline-enabled.

 ### Stage Two